GPAjay/Imperial_Executive_Education_Capstone2026/README.md

 This capstone is a compact demonstration of skills that transfer directly to data science, ML engineering, and quantitative decision-making roles:

 - **Decision-making under uncertainty:** every round committed to one action on incomplete information, with an explicit, logged rationale.
-- **Working with scarce, expensive data:** the project started with a few data points per function, presenting the regimes where careful modelling is most critical (clinical, experimental, and process data is rarely available in abundance).
+- **Working with scarce, expensive data:** the project started with a few data points per function, presenting the regimes where careful modelling is most critical (clinical, experimental, and process data are rarely available in abundance).
 - **Surrogate modelling and calibration:** fitting Gaussian Processes and SVRs, rationalizing the calibration, and developing intuition on when to trust a confident model.
 - **Diagnostic rigour:** building independent checks (per-dimension nudge tests, dual surrogates, clustering) rather than trusting a single black-box recommendation.
 - **Communication and documentation:** a datasheet, a model card, and reflections to make every decision auditable and reproducible.